jspsych/jsPsych/docs/plugins/audio-keyboard-response.md

 | rt        | numeric | The response time in milliseconds for the subject to make a response.
 The time is measured from when the stimulus first began playing until the subject made a key response.
 If no key was pressed before the trial ended, then the value will be `null`. |
 | stimulus  | string  | Path to the audio file that played during the trial. |

+## Simulation Mode

+In `data-only` simulation mode, the `response_allowed_while_playing` parameter does not currently influence the simulated response time.
+This is because the audio file is not loaded in `data-only` mode and therefore the length is unknown.
+This may change in a future version as we improve the simulation modes.

 ## Examples

 ???+ example "Trial continues until subject gives a response"